-Warning: If a Dataset named New Dataset already exists and has been linked prior to your import to some other Project (for example ProjP), this existing Dataset will be used as the target Dataset container and will be linked both to ProjP and Proj1 after the import.
+Note that New Dataset could have been linked prior to your import to some other Project (for example ProjP).
+In such a case, the New Dataset will be linked both to ProjP and Proj1 after the import.

 Importing using regular expressions